 Firstly the site is far too small to be developed as a bulky goods destination centre.
-Even if all the commercial sites fronting the highway between Spring Street and Banksia Avenue were amalgamated it could not accommodate more than around 8,000sqm of bulky goods space.
+Even if all the commercial sites fronting the highway between Spring Street and Vincents Avenue were amalgamated it would total around 4,700sqm of site area.
+In a two level building no more than say 6,000sqm of leasable space could be fit on the site, which is insufficient space for a multi-tenanted bulky goods centre.

 Secondly the site and access constraints including the "no right turns" along the Princes Highway undermines the site's trading potential.
-This is why the car dealerships that are currently trading in the area are on the other side of the road.
+This is why the car dealerships and bulky goods retailers (such as Spotlight, Good Buys and Anaconda) that are currently trading in the area are on the other side of the road.